fouched/vue3-typescript/README.md

 ### Compiles and hot-reloads for development

-<strong>This branch uses JSON Server.
-You will need two terminals to run it.</strong>
+*This branch uses JSON Server.
+You will need two terminals to run it.*

 ```
 npx json-server --watch ./data/db.json